EXPEDITIONS

 In the valley on trek, there are a good range of teahouses and cafes that we will use, and in the mountains food will be provided by a cook team.

 The exception to this is the 'Comfort food', which you bring from the UK.
 Appetite diminishes at altitude, so having something substantial that you know you will find tasty can be handy.
 You will need 1 x breakfast, 1 x evening meal, 1 x pudding.
 Try a range beforehand and see what you like!
-In the Kit List you will find further snack suggestions.
+In the Kit List you will find further comfort meal/snack suggestions.

 Typical meals in the teahouses: